pbstark/EvoteID19-GA/Ms/gaEVID19.md

 ## Conclusions

-+ Statistical anomalies suggest that DREs failed to record a large percentage of votes in the Lt.
++ Evidence that DREs failed to record a large percentage of votes in Lt.
 Governor contest

-+ Evidence that some DREs malfunctioned in the election -- Winterville Train Depot is an example of potential "vote flipping"
++ Evidence that some DREs malfunctioned: lost votes and/or flipped votes

 + GA lawmakers are poised to replace DREs with BMDs for all voters

++ Procurement process ignored advice of the only technologist on the committee

++ Lawsuit seeks to block universal use of BMDs in favor of HMPB